 - All Ukrainian individuals arriving in the UK under the Ukraine Family Scheme or the Ukraine Sponsorship Scheme (Homes for Ukraine) or the Ukraine Extension Scheme. - 2.16 You must check the eligibility of the resident at the start of their programme of learning and only claim funding for eligible residents. - 2.17 The age of the resident on 31st August in the funding year determines whether the resident's learning is funded through the GMCA's AEB funding methodology (for individuals aged 19 and over), or the ESFA's young people's funding methodology (for individuals aged 16 to 19 and those aged 19 to 24 with an Education Health & Care Plan). - 2.18 To be funded by GMCA, on the first day of learning a resident must be aged 19 or older on 31st August within the 2023/24 funding year. - 2.19 All individuals aged 19 or over on 31st August who are continuing a programme they began while aged 16 to 18 ('19+ continuers') will be funded through the ESFA's young people's funding methodology. - 2.20 Where we refer to a resident's age being 19 this relates to the resident being aged 19 on the 31st August within the funding year they start a programme of learning.
-For all other purposes, the age of the resident is at the start of the programme of learning. - 2.21 A resident's eligibility will not change during the programme of learning.
-Residents will be eligible for funding for the whole of the programme of learning if they are eligible for funding at the start, even if the duration is for more than one year. - 2.22 If the resident completes or withdraws from the programme of learning as detailed in their individual learning plan and then undertakes a new programme / further learning, you must reassess the resident for eligibility before the start of learning. - 2.23 The table shows the level of contribution provided by GMCA, and reflects the national ESFA funded AEB principles, particularly in relation to legal entitlements.
-Further details of GMCAs own devolved flexibilities and how they apply are detailed in paragraphs 2.97 to 2.121:
+For all other purposes, the age of the resident is at the start of the programme of learning. - 2.21 A resident's eligibility and employment status will not change during the programme of learning.
+Residents will be eligible for funding for the whole of the programme of learning as detailed in their individual learning plan if they are eligible for funding at the start, even if the duration is for more than one year, across multiple learning aims, or if their employment status changes. - 2.22 If the resident completes or withdraws from the programme of learning as detailed in their individual learning plan and then undertakes a new programme / further learning, you must reassess the resident for eligibility, including their employment status before the start of learning.